ysyk2021/the-power-of-intentional-leadership-leading-with-purpose-vision-and-action/src/chapter-2-3.md

-Chapter: Assessing Your Personal Approach to Leadership
+Assessing Your Personal Approach to Leadership
 =======================================================

 In this chapter of **"The Power of Intentional Leadership: Leading with Purpose, Vision, and Action"**, we will explore the process of assessing your personal approach to leadership.
 Self-reflection and evaluation are crucial for becoming an intentional leader.
 By understanding your strengths, weaknesses, and values, you can develop a clear understanding of your leadership style and identify areas for growth and improvement.
 In this section, we will provide a framework for assessing your personal approach to leadership.